tojkuv/LifeSignal/1-Architecture/2-iOS/2-ProductionApplication/3-Clients.md

 - **Performance Ignorance**: Ignoring performance considerations for client operations leading to poor user experience
 - **Concurrency Issues**: Not following Swift and iOS development best practices for concurrency safety and resource management
 - **Memory Leaks**: Not implementing proper resource management and cleanup for long-running services and connections
+- **Poor Async Patterns**: Using outdated completion handler patterns instead of modern async/await
+- **Missing Sendable**: Not conforming to Sendable protocol for types used across concurrency boundaries
+- **Task Mismanagement**: Not properly managing Task lifecycle, leading to resource leaks and cancellation issues